-Burkina Faso is organized in territorial collectivities.
+Burkina Faso is organized in territorial collectivities where the local organs of the popular power sit.

 The creation, the elimination, and the division of territorial collectivities correspond to the law.

 The law organizes the democratic participation of the populations in the free administration of the territorial collectivities.